The San Francisco Foundation

 Fred Blackwell has served as Chief Executive Officer since 2014.
 He renewed the foundation's commitment to social justice through an equity agenda focused on racial and economic inclusion.
 Blackwell states: "I define [equity] as just and fair inclusion in a society where everyone can participate, prosper, and thrive, regardless of their race or where they live or their family's economic status or any other defining characteristic."

-On the foundation's priorities, Blackwell has said: "We need to make sure that everybody has the chance to be a part of the prosperity of our region, regardless of their race or what neighborhood they grew up in.
+On the foundation's priorities, Blackwell has said: "We need to make sure that everybody has the chance to be a part of the prosperity of our region, regardless of their race or what neighbourhood they grew up in.
 Our challenge as a society is to ensure that everyone has a chance to succeed.
 This is not just a moral imperative, but it's also an economic necessity."

 Regarding the equity agenda: "We've pushed all our chips in the middle of the table around a bold equity agenda for greater racial and economic inclusion in the Bay Area region.
 That is at least a 10-year focus for the foundation."